Secure Cloud Architecture – A Comprehensive Guide

 - Use of multi-factor authentication (MFA) for all critical accesses.

-- Regular updates and patch management for operating systems and applications.
+- Regular updates and patch management of operating systems and applications.

 4.2 Data Encryption:

-- Encryption of data both at rest and in transit.
+- Encryption of data both at rest and during transmission.

 - Use of modern encryption standards to withstand future threats.